SegunAdewola/Brawlers/README.md

 # Brawlers
 Brawlers is a real-time 2D fighting game developed using Python and Pygame.
+Developed by Oluwasegun Adewola and Ifeoluwa Areogun.
+Check out our [Trailer](https://www.youtube.com/watch?v=Z0DYOHhNvm0).